Berk-T/wall-go/README.md

    The game ends when:
    - A player **controls at least 25 tiles** → they win.
    - A player **cannot move any of their pucks** → their opponent wins.
+   - All tiles are either **controlled or cut off from both players** → player with most tiles controlled wins.

 ---